wikid24/ffxiv_mmd_tools_helper/manual_guide/README.md

 - Adds the"mmd_bone_order_override" armature modifier to the FIRST mesh on n_root (as per the [MMD Tools instructions](https://mmd-blender.fandom.com/wiki/MMD_Tools/Manual#mmd_bone_order_override))
 - Adds custom object/data properties:
     - Armature object:
-        - original_root_name (needed because MMD Tools moves the armature to a new object called 'New MMD Model')
+        - original_root_name (MMD Tools moves the armature to a new object called 'New MMD Model' upon converting it, so it's useful to know the original name sometimes)
     - Mesh data:
         - ModelID - Parsed from original object name
         - ModelRaceID - Parsed from original object name